University of Prince Mugrin

-The university has six colleges: the College of Business Administration, the College of Engineering, the College of Computer Science and Information Systems, the College of Architecture and Design, and the College of Applied Medical Sciences, and the College of General Studies.
+The university has six colleges: the College of Business and Tourism, the College of Engineering, the College of Computer Science and Information Systems, the College of Architecture and Design, the College of Applied Medical Sciences, and the College of General Studies.
 UPM offers undergraduate and graduate programs across several fields of study, including business, engineering, computer science, law, and humanities.